Ali Bey al-Kabir: Exile in Gaza

 Ali Bey's intensifying moves against the ojaqs and fellow mamluk emirs and the empowerment of his own mamluks and tyrannical rule all brought about a check on his power by the Ottoman imperial government.
 It appointed a new governor, Hamza Pasha, with secret instructions to bring down Ali Bey.
-The governor invited Ali Bey's main mamluk rival, Husayn Bey Kishkish, back to Egypt from exile.
+The governor invited Ali Bey's main mamluk rival, Husayn Bey Kashkash, back to Egypt from exile.
 Ali Bey made an abortive attempt to kill Husayn Bey by poisoning, but the plot was detected and prompted Husayn Bey and Hamza Pasha to retaliate by besieging Ali Bey in his palace.
 He was forced to step down as shaykh al-balad.
 Although he agreed to exile in Medina, he took refuge in Gaza, on Egypt's border.
-In Gaza, Ali Bey established contact with the Acre-based strongman of northern Palestine, Zahir al-Umar, and gained the latter's support.
+In Gaza, Ali Bey established contact with the Acre-based strongman of northern Palestine, Daher al-Umar, and gained the latter's support.